 In 1982, Henryk founded OBERTAS and continues to be its Artistic Director and Choreographer.
 In 1988, he travelled for the first time to Poland in order to study and perform Polish folk dance first hand, and has subsequently returned a number of times to further develop his knowledge of Polish regional dances.
 His choreographic talent is in growing demand and he now travels nationally and internationally to run national/character workshops for dance companies and ballet studios.

 Having been the Artistic Director of four of the last ten national festivals of Polish Visual and Performing Arts known as PolArt (Brisbane 1988, Brisbane 2000, Hobart 2006 and Perth 2012), Henryk is renowned for his spectacular staging and extensive knowledge of and invaluable contributions to Polish folk dance in Australia.
 He has yet again been appointed Artistic Director and President of the next PolArt festival to be staged in Brisbane at the end of 2018.
 In preparation for his next much anticipated finale for PolArt 2018, Henryk is currently running dance workshops in across New Zealand and around Australia.

-In addition to his expertise in Polish folklore, Henryk’s stagecraft and artistry have been acknowledged through his appointment as Artistic Director of the inaugural Festival of Slavic Culture in Brisbane SlavFest to be staged in 2017.
+In addition to his expertise in Polish folklore, Henryk’s stagecraft and artistry have been acknowledged through his appointment as Artistic Director of the inaugural Festival of Slavic Culture in Brisbane SlavFest, staged with critical acclaim in 2017.

 2017: NATIONAL EDUCATION COMMISSION OF POLAND MEDAL: For significant services toward Education and Youth Formation.